 The platform of choice has a big impact on your page loading times… or does it?
 We’ve combined our data about various ecommerce solutions with their respective performance metrics.
 The median first paint results for the leading content management systems were all within 0.3s – between 1.2 and 1.5 seconds.

 WooCommerce and Shopify are the leading platforms at 1.2s, though both with two installations each.
 The same applies to BigCommerce, with just one store using Joomla.
 It’s not a conclusive result, but judging from the trend of the other 8 categories, we’d expect that the choice of platform would have a marginal impact on your performance.

 Page size is another performance metric that gives valuable insight.
 The slow BigCommerce leads the way with the lightest websites.
-Other platforms and bespoke solution follow suit, but one important takeaway here is that larger page size won’t directly increase your loading times, if the site is developed correctly.
+Other platforms and bespoke solutions follow suit, but one important takeaway here is that a larger page size won’t directly increase your loading times if the site is developed correctly.
 The top performers – WooCommerce and Shopify – are among the heaviest.

 The median backlink count of the websites in our report was 681,557, with the bottom ten averaging 262,234.
 The incredibly high numbers are definitely the result of years and years of SEO experts focusing on building external links to their sites and it will be interesting to see how the trend lines up over the coming years.

 Ahrefs’ Domain Rating, Moz’s Domain Authority and similar metrics were created by makes of premium SEO tools to aggregate the most important metrics into a single number on a 100-point scale.
 Essentially, they estimate how good your website is SEO-wise.
 And unsurprisingly, there is a clear DR trend among the top 100 ecommerce websites.